Investing in Artificial Intelligence Stocks and Companies

 Simply put, deep learning and machine learning involve training algorithms to do useful things by feeding them lots of delicious big data.
 The ability for a computer to learn more over time based on experience, something the human brain does naturally, is also referred to as cognitive computing.
 Note that there are also algorithms that are capable of unsupervised learning, a domain they’re now calling artificial general intelligence.

 The picks and shovels of artificial intelligence hardware are the specialized chips uses to train machine algorithms (training chips) and then the chips they run on in production (inference chips).
 One company that makes both is NVIDIA, a stock we first wrote about in an article titled The Artificial Intelligence Stock That Rocked Wall Street.
 Since then, shares of NVIDIA have skyrocketed giving them a market cap that’s almost on par with Intel, the world’s biggest chipmaker.
-Most of that growth has come from the sale of graphical processing units (GPUs) that are used to train AI algorithms.
+(Intel is also making investments in AI chips.)
+Most of NVIDIA’s growth has come from the sale of graphical processing units (GPUs) that are used to train AI algorithms.
 NVIDIA isn’t the only company that makes GPUs, but they have majority market share.
 Aside from some temporary setbacks, NVIDIA has continued to be a leading player in AI chips – at least for now.

 Chinese AI chipmakers are desperately trying to compete with NVIDIA so they don’t have to rely on the U.S. for chips.
 What started out as a trickle of AI chip startups has now ballooned into dozens.
 Across the globe, AI chip startups are developing new artificial intelligence chips.
 Many of these chips are highly customized and focused on inference “at the edge.”